Table of Contents

 - Man: approximately 29 minutes

 How to make it right?
-If you prefer such coffee drinks, ask for as little syrup as possible, low-fat milk and give up whipped cream, which will take away most of the energy value of the drink.
+If you prefer these sweet coffees, ask for as little syrup as possible, low-fat milk and give up whipped cream, which will take away most of the energy value of the drink.
 Ideally order an espresso or a cup of green tea from high-quality ingredients.
 Maybe you will grow fond of it and discover the true magic of the coffee or tea world.
-At home, substitute cream with milk, whole milk with semi-skimmed or low-fat milk, and sweeten your drink with calorie-free Erythritol, which also has a pleasant sweetness profile similar to sugar or Stevia.
+At home, replace cream with milk, whole milk with semi-skimmed or low-fat milk, and for sweetening you can use calorie-free Erythritol, which has a similar sweetness as sugar or Stevia.

-How many calories, alcohol and sugar cubes does an average 5% beer contain?
+How much energy, alcohol and sugar cubes does an average 5% beer contain?
 About 250 calories, 25 grams of alcohol and almost 19 grams of sugar, which is almost 4 cubes.

-How long would an average woman and man have to go running to burn an average of 0.5 litres of 5% beer?
+How long would an average woman and man have to run to burn an average of 0.5 litres of 5% beer?

 - Woman: approximately 23 minutes